 Weblog: The football punter

-Sky Sports Premier League/Main Event, 4pm Sunday
+Live on Sky Sports Premier League & Main Event, 4.30pm Sunday

 Frank Lampard faces his toughest test since returning to Stamford Bridge as manager and his youngsters, made in Chelsea, can provide a stern test of Liverpool's Premier League title ambitions.

 A victory could be beyond the bold Blues but they may be up to the task of holding Liverpool, just as they did before losing on penalties in last month's European Super Cup.

 Lampard’s decision to switch to a three-man defence saw Chelsea produce their best performance of the season in a 5-2 victory at Wolves last week.